khaykingleb/khaykingleb/README.md

 ### Hi there 👋

-Interested in mathematics, data science & finance.
+Have a passion for mathematics, data science & finance.